toth12/mining_testimonial_fragments_of_the_holocaust/README.md

 # Mining Testimonial Fragments of the Holocaust

 The goal of this project is to reconstruct the pieces of the collective experience (aka testimonial fragments) by victims of the Holocaust.
-Since the data underlying this project is not yet available to the general public, running the project will be possible only at a later stage.
+The data underlying this project is not yet available to the general public; hence running the project with data will be possible for the wider public only at a later stage.

 ## General Description